Cotton: Afghanistan Failure Confirms ‘Joe Biden’s Impotence to the World’

 Additionally reported, Amerian officials in Afghanistan were told to evacuate the embassy in Kabul and were told to destroy any sensitive information and equipment they have.

-On Saturday morning, Biden announced his decision to send 5,000 American troops back to Afghanistan to help ensure the safe evacuation of American personal.
+On Saturday morning, Biden announced his decision to send 5,000 American troops back to Afghanistan to help ensure the safe evacuation of American personnel.

 There were originally 1,000 troops there.
 On Thursday, Biden announced that approximately 3,000 more were to be deployed.